kog00003/tuthemdautiengviet/js_version/README.md

 working...

-convert python to javascript
+convert all python to javascript, don't use any library, pure js

 90% done

-don't use any library, pure js

 remaining: matrix, model...